rian-fuzinelli/Multithreading/README.md

-This repository is dedicated to the study of multithreading
+This repository is dedicated to the study of multithreading itself